nlf/dhyve/README.md

 Ports exposed from a docker container will be available on the vm, which will have an entry in `/etc/hosts` as `dhyve.vm` to make it easier to access.

+An NFS share is created on your host to expose the `/Users` directory to the vm network as well.
+It will *only* allow connections from the dhyve vm, so should be reasonable secure.

 See `dhyve help` for more usage information.